Table of Contents

 - MetaTrader 5 (MT5) – This successor to MT4 includes more charting tools, improved backtesting, and greater market access.
 Under this platform, traders can make use of its Depth of Market (DOM) feature, an economic calendar, and a 64-bit multi-thread strategy testing.
 Aside from that, traders can make use of trading signals, hedging, and netting on this platform.

 - ThinkTrader – This is the company’s in-house trading software.
 It includes its TrendRisk Scanners, trading analysis toolkits, and real-time market news.
+Users have access to advanced drawing tools as well as daily, weekly and monthly reports customized according to clients’ objectives and preferred trading products.
 Aside from that, traders can log into multiple devices at once and be able to close multiple orders.

-Take note that all of these platforms are accessible on various PCs and mobile devices.
+Take note that all of these platforms are accessible on various PCs including desktop and web-based versions, tablets and mobile devices.
 The most popular among the MetaTrader platforms is MT4.

 Is there a fee to transact at ThinkMarkets?

 There are only a few fees that Think Markets asks from their clients.
-The first fee they ask only a 2% Skrill and 2% Neteller deposit fees.
-Second, ThinkMarkets Islamic Account holders have a weekly flat rate for positions held for longer than 7 days and trading forex pairs.
+Firstly, the firm holds the right to charge an inactivity fee for accounts that have been dormant for a certain period.
+Secondly, ThinkMarkets Islamic Account holders have a weekly flat rate for positions held for longer than 7 days and trading forex pairs.
 Finally, there are commission fees for ThinkZero account holders.

 For any account under ThinkMarkets, traders can gain the following benefits:

-- 24-hour, 6-day customer support through live chat, phone, or email
+- 24-hour, 7-day customer support through live chat, phone, or email

 - An in-house library full of webinars, trading guides, and online articles for any trader